 Ms. Williams was appointed to the Commission January 2013.

-Joseph C. Svetanoff of Crown Point, Indiana is an associate attorney in the Harris Law Firm, P.C.
+Joseph C. Svetanoff (Secretary) of Crown Point, Indiana is an associate attorney in the Harris Law Firm, P.C.
 Mr. Svetanoff is a 1994 graduate of Butler University with a BS in Marketing and a 2002 graduate of Valparaiso University School of Law.
 He currently serves as a criminal public defender with Lake County Superior Court, County Division, Room I and previously with the Town of Merrillville Criminal Court.
-Mr. Svetanoff was recently elected Secretary and to serve on the Executive Committee for the Boys and Girls Club of Northwest Indiana, where he has served as a Member of the Board of Directors, since 2010.
+Mr. Svetanoff was recently elected Treasurer and retains a seat on the Executive Committee for the Boys and Girls Club of Northwest Indiana, where he has served as a Member of the Board of Directors, since 2010.

 Mr. Svetanoff was appointed to the Commission February 2014.